papanisaicharan/Learn-React/README.md

 - 1st argument is what we want to create.
 - 2nd argument is where we want to create.

 The element with id 'root' is present in the index.html of public folder.
 This is really simple, as we are rendering the html with the help of react library.
 Now what if we want to render an unordered list.
-Then the code becomes as follows:
+Then the code becomes as follows

 ```javascript
 ReactDOM.render(